Over-Run/overrungl/CONTRIBUTING.md

 The formatted code:

 - The header of Java files **MUST** contain a copy of [LICENSE](LICENSE).
-  The copy **MUST** be ended without an empty line and commented with block style, like this below:
   ```text
   /*
    * MIT License